UnitedEffects/ueauth/README.md

     * http://localhost:3000/testGroup/.well-known/openid-configuration
 * Recommended setup for dev and manual deployment
     * Do not update .env_ci directly
-    * copy .env_ci to .env
+    * Copy .env_ci to .env
-    * update the json files pertaining to your desired deployment or NODE_ENV configuration
+    * Update the json files pertaining to your desired deployment or NODE_ENV configuration
     * Add new deployment/env configurations as desired using the naming "env.NODE_ENV_NAME.json"

 ### Manual Deployment